 Red Blood Cells

-Red Blood Cell Count (RBC): the total number of red blood cells in a quantity of blood.
+The total number of red blood cells in a quantity of blood.
 Normal ranges are 4.5-6.0 million cells/mm3 for men and 4.0-5.5 million cells/mm3 for women.
-(Women typically have lower counts than men due to the loss of blood through menstruation.)
+(Women typically have lower counts than men due to blood loss through menstruation.)

 Mean Corpuscular Hemoglobin (MCH) and MCH Concentration (MCHC):

 A measure of the size and uniformity of red blood cells.

 White Blood Cells

-White Blood Cell Count (WBC): the total number of white blood cells in a quantity of blood.
-A healthy adult normally has 4,000-11,000 white blood cells/mm3.
+The total number of white blood cells in a quantity of blood.
+A healthy adult typically has 4,000-11,000 white blood cells/mm3.
 A WBC increase often indicates that a person is actively fighting an infection or has recently received a vaccine.
 Decreased WBC (leukopenia) can leave a person vulnerable to various pathogens and cancers.

 Differential: a report of the proportions of different types of white blood cells as a percentage of the total number of white cells; these percentages may be multiplied by the WBC to obtain absolute counts.